House Hacking Guide For Beginners

 - (-) Lower inventory available to choose from

-Before I purchased my house hack, my #1 excuse for not house hacking sooner was that I didn’t have enough money.
-I thought if I was going to house hack, I’d need enough money to have 20% down, do any minor fixes or renovations, and have enough savings to cover any major repairs.
+Before I purchased my house hack, my main excuse was that I didn't have enough money.
+I thought if I was going to house hack, I'd need enough money to have 20% down, do any minor fixes or renovations, and have enough savings to cover any major repairs.
 Thankfully, I was wrong.

 I mean, the more money you have - the better off you'll be.
 But you don't need as much money to afford a house hack as you may think.

 Use housing/lending programs